Isabella Whiteford Rogerson: Death and legacy

 Rogerson died 2 February 1905 at her residence on Queen Street, St John’s, after a protracted illness: Her cause of death was listed as cardiac failure.

 A telegram from St John's yesterday to Mrs. Munn conveyed the news of the death of Mrs. Isabella Rogerson, wife of the Hon.
 J. J. Rogerson.
 The deceased lady was one of the foremost of the ladies of this country in good and charitable works, and her gifted pen has added not a little to her fame The deceased lady was well advanced in years.

 She was buried in the Rogerson family vault at the General Protestant Cemetery in St. John's.
 Her name is also inscribed on a second gravestone, located off Duckworth Street, possibly a practice stone left behind by a nearby monument business.

 The Rogerson Vault at the General Protestant Cemetery in St. John's, Newfoundland and Labrador.
-Photo by Katie Crane.

 In 2019, Rogerson was included in the children's book "Agnes Ayre’s ABCs of Amazing Women: Newfoundland & Labrador Women of Note (Some of Whom Won Us the Vote)."